Cleveland Dam

 Lovely views across the reservoir.
 Free parking and toilets.
 Only took around 10/20 minutes to walk around but the views were some of our first in Vancouver and witnessing the scale of the trees and mountains is something special.

-K W - a month ago
+K W - 3 months ago

 A nice location for a walk or bike ride.
 There is parking and some open grass with benches.
 The view across the dam is nice and picturesque and you might get to see the rescue helicopter coming and going from the nearby helipad.

-Ben Tuxworth - 2 months ago
+Ben Tuxworth - 5 months ago

 Directions